anirudhprmar/100-days-of-code/log.md

 **Today's Progress**: Practiced what i learned mongoose schema for mongodb, authentication with jwt and worked with routes

 **Thoughts:**  Used mongoose to build DB schema and created models , middlewares for user ,admin authentication with jwt and passing jwt in headers on every request

+### Day 9: March 25, 2025

+**Today's Progress**: learned about the usage of backend and setted up a new react project

+**Thoughts:**  Having a backend is very important this is how the websites actually talk (using api) , you dont need to share everything on the frontend (the looks and feels of a website) this is where backend comes to play to create routes , manage data with database , and keep things organized.
+Started a react project called WisdomWave a yt shorts like app but with inspirational quotes so i created landing page for it (used copilot for that )